SHARPENED by LEIGH

 A NOTE ON “PULL-THROUGH SHARPENERS”

-We do not advise maintaining your knives on “pull-through knife sharpeners” no matter the brand or the price you paid for it.
+We do not advise maintaining your knives on “pull-through knife sharpeners” no matter the brand or the price you paid for them.

 ”They are a sales gimmick and a form of forced obsolescence designed to reduce the life of your knife by knife companies.
 They go against our philosophy and our methodology.”
-LeighIf your knives have been used on a pull-through there will usually be an extra fee to repair them and sometimes the steel will be damaged long term.
+LeighIf your knives have been used on a pull-through there will often be an extra fee to repair them and sometimes the steel will be damaged long term but we will assess on inspection in person and if its minor damage there will be no additional fee.

 Leigh has extensive knowledge of knives, steel types, manufacturing processes, sharpening methods and specialises in sharpening high carbon, super steel and niche knives correctly and thoroughly by hand to ensure they work for you at their optimum.